Missouri voting guide: What to know about the 2022 election

 Do I need voter ID?

-Starting this fall, acceptable photo identification will include a non-expired Missouri driver’s license or state ID, non-expired passports, and photo military IDs.
-You can get a photo ID for free, at the Missouri Department of Revenue or by calling 573-526-VOTE (8683).
+You can get a photo ID for free at the Missouri Department of Revenue or by calling 573-526-VOTE (8683).

-If you don’t have the required ID, you can still fill out a provisional ballot.
+If you show up to your polling place but don’t have the required ID, you can still fill out a provisional ballot.
 However, you’ll need to take action to make sure your vote is counted – your provisional ballot will include a stub telling you how to verify your identification.

-You can do so by returning to your polling place on Election Day with an accepted photo ID, or if local election officials determine that your signature matches the one on your voter registration record.
+You can do so by returning to your polling place on Election Day with an accepted photo ID.
+Your vote may also be counted if local election officials determine that your signature matches the one on your voter registration record.

 What am I voting on?